bluejava/zousan/README.md

 4. **Usable Everywhere** - I required compatability with browsers (both new and old), mobile devices, Node and even make a best effort to work in unknown environments.
 5. **Simple Build** - No dependencies, few files, dog bone simple. (is that a phrase?)

+Check out this blog post called [A Promising Start - Embracing Speed and Elegance with Zousan Promises](http://www.bluejava.com/4Nc/A-Promising-Start---Embracing-Speed-and-Elegance-with-Zousan-Promises) where I describe why and how I created this implementation.

 ## Usage

 Zousan is [Promise A+ 1.1](http://promises-aplus.github.com/promises-spec) compliant, so  any documentation for spec-compliant promises applies to Zousan.
 There are a couple small additions though - see below.
 Briefly, the spec-compliant API is: